liebercanis/baconData/README.md

-data files *.txt should be all in one directory under top directory data root library is bobj
+data files *.txt should be all in one directory under top directory data root library is in directory bobj. type make in directory bobj to make library

-run as "root readRaw.C"
+run as "root readRaw.cc"